stabilaprotocol/documentation-en/docs/introduction/overview.md

- 2.&nbsp;add your private key in localexecutive 3.&nbsp;set genesis.block.executives as the private key's corresponding address 4.&nbsp;set p2p.version, any positive integer but 11111 5.&nbsp;set the first SR needSyncCheck = false, others can be set true 6.&nbsp;set node.discovery.enable = true
+ 2.&nbsp;add your private key in localexecutive 3.&nbsp;set genesis.block.executives as the private key's corresponding address 4.&nbsp;set p2p.version, any positive integer but 11111 5.&nbsp;set the first GOV needSyncCheck = false, others can be set true 6.&nbsp;set node.discovery.enable = true
  7.&nbsp;run the script